johnigor/App-Donating/README.md

 - Performance by Age Group:

-  Total donors and best age range of successful donations.
+ Total number of donors and age group most successful in donations.
   <br />
   Bar charts containing the range of ages.

 - Performance by Gender

+  Graphic presenting number of donors for each.

+  Percentage of
 - Performance by Profession
 - Performance by Site/Location